-par t time.)
-Approx Approx
+Approx. Approx.

-Plassa circla one choice for each day you will attend Approx. Arrival Time Approx. Departure Time
+Please circle o ne choice for each day you will attend Arrival Time Departure Time

-Monday: Full Time Amvai mine Departure Time
+Monday: Full Time

 Tuesday: Full Time

 Wednesday: Full Time

 Thursday: Full Time

 Friday: Full Time

-Allia ance by YPLC only does weekly payments: 🗻 weekly My tuition wi ll be
+Alliance by YPLC only does weekly payments: weekly My tuition will be \$

-cha nges.
-I have read, es may change and that I will be give understand, and agree to all financia handbook and provided with this regis l policies as st •
+I understand these rates may change and that I will be given adequate notice of any changes.
+I have read, understand, and agree to all financial policies as stated in the Young Peoples policy handbook and provided with this registration form.

+FAQ's about financial policies:
-• days, until or unless pay for the schedule as listed above, plus you submit a schedule change form or no this schedule regardless of attendance.
-Y otice of withdray val (2 weeks) in

-• Registration fee is \$1 00.00 and happens only once based on continuous enro ollment.

-lf your weekly payme \$30/week ent is not received weekly by Friday, you may be charged d a late fee of

-• , At YPLC, rates adjus t by about 5% each year in October.
+- You are expected to pay for the schedule as listed above, plus additional charges for drop in days, until or unless you submit a schedule change form or notice of withdrawal (2 weeks) in writing.
+You pay for this schedule regardless of attendance.
+You are responsible to pay for the 8 holidays we are closed. - Registration fee is \$100.00 and happens only once based on continuous enrollment. - If your weekly payment is not received weekly by Friday, you may be charged a late fee of \$30/week - At YPLC, rates adjust by about 5% each year in October.

--

-Par ent Signature Date

-- Data

-rar ent Signature Date